Danni Wyatt blog: Enjoying a T20 clean sweep, going on safari and a new challenge in Sri Lanka

 "Guwahati was absolutely beautiful.
 We were lucky enough to go on a safari on one of our days off and it was amazing to see the animals."

-England Women's Danni Wyatt talks a successful T20 series against India, going on Safari and a new challenge against Sri Lanka n her latest Sky Sports diary...
+England Women's Danni Wyatt talks a successful T20 series against India, going on safari and a new challenge against Sri Lanka on her latest Sky Sports diary...

 T20 CLEAN SWEEP